falabrasil/kaldi-br/README.md

 # Training Acoustic Models:

 * __util\run.sh__:
 This is a shell script for training the acoustic models, but it's recommended that you run the commands one by one by copying and pasting into the shell.
-The Figure below shows the pipeline to training a hybrid HMM-DNN acoustic model using Kaldi (for more details see this [paper](https://www.isca-speech.org/archive/IberSPEECH_2018/abstracts/IberS18_P1-13_Batista.html)).
+The Figure below shows the pipeline to training a hybrid HMM-DNN acoustic model using Kaldi (for more details read this [paper](https://www.isca-speech.org/archive/IberSPEECH_2018/abstracts/IberS18_P1-13_Batista.html)).

 ![alt text](img/kaldiflowchart.png)